arpanrec/ansible-play-hashicorp-vault/README.md

 How to Run
 ----------

-Clone sourcecode and go to the source directory.
+Clone source code and go to the source directory.

 ```bash
 git clone --depth=1 https://github.com/sourceshift/ansible-play-hashicorp-vault.git